-Worship will continue to be held regularly and the venue confirmed each week - probably be in the Community Centre.
+Worship will continue to be held regularly and the venue confirmed each week - in the Community Centre.
 Please do consider joining us there.
 Whatever happens to the building, church and ministry will continue through the sharing of God's love by the congregation and the minister, fully supported by the Presbytery of Lochaber.

 Visitors passing through Acharacle or visiting Kilchoan have been heard to ask, 'What do people do all day?'
 There is so much going on!
 Scenery to look at and clamber over, rivers to kayak down, fishing on lochs, rivers and the sea.
 Welcoming accommodation and fabulous food.
 Why not come and sample time in a beautiful remote and rural location?

 People interested in their ancestry often ask if we can help.

 We hold no records earlier than about 1960.
 Any records of burials would have been handed to the Local Authority at the time when Scottish Local Authorities took over responsibility for burials.

 Church of Scotland congregations were asked to send older records of baptisms and marriages to the Scottish National Archives.
 Some have been released to local museums and archives.
 All have been scanned; the details can be searched through the www.scotlandspeople.gov.uk website without charge, and images downloaded for a small fee.

 The Ardnamurchan history and Heritage Association may also be able to help. http://heritageardnamurchan.co.uk/

 To find us on a map why not try clicking on this link.
 'Find a Parish' feature on the Church of Scotland web-site www.cos.churchofscotland.org.uk/church_finder/